timwindsor/BB10-WebWorks-Framework/ext_sample/README.md

 The interaction between __client.js__ and __index.js__ is made by using APIs of __webworks__ object.

-The object __webworks__ has a mapping mechanism to communicate between client and server by calling corresponding methods and by storing the callbacks provided in request by client side (__client.js__) and later to call those callback and to pass parameters to them when response is ready on server side (__index.js__).
+The client side can make synchronous or asynchronous calls to the server side.

-Each method in __client.js__ when making a call to server side should provide ID, method name and arguments to _execSync_ to get a synchronized call or to _execAsync_ when the request is asynchronous.
-As a result a corresponding method in __index.js__ is invoked.
+When making a call to server side, each method in __client.js__  should provide the ID, method name and arguments to _execSync_ to get a synchronized call or to _execAsync_ when the request is asynchronous.
+This will result in the invocation of a corresponding method name in __index.js__.

-Events on the server side can be propagated to the client side throught the use of the event framework.
-In order for this to happen the client side must register the callback.
+The __webworks__ object has an event API that can be used to communicate between the client and server side.
+The client registers a callback against the event API which the server side can trigger.
 An example of this functionality is the monitor memory function which registers a callback on the client side:

 ```javascript
     window.webworks.event.add(_ID, "example.memory.memoryEvent", cb);